pawn002/blog/content/blog/building-whisper-transcription-app.md

 title: Building a Privacy-First Transcription Tool with Claude Code
 description: How I used AI to build an offline transcription app that protects user privacy—and what it reveals about the democratization of software development.
 date: 2025-11-19
-tags: AI, Accessibility, Privacy, Open-Source, Claude-Code, Whisper, Product-Development
+tags: Portfolio, Ethical-AI, Inclusive-Design, Systems-Integration, Responsible-AI, WCAG-Compliance, Product-Architecture, Policy-Analysis, Accountability, Principal-Level
 ---

 ## The Privacy Paradox

 I've been navigating an uncomfortable tension lately: wanting the convenience of AI-powered transcription while being deeply uncomfortable shipping sensitive conversations to cloud servers I don't control.
 Privacy is a big deal, especially with privacy concerns pertaining to the cloud and data being uploaded to it.

 This tension led me to build something I'm calling the Whisper Transcription App—a standalone offline transcription tool that makes OpenAI's powerful Whisper.cpp accessible to non-technical users.
 The ironic twist?
-I built it using AI to preserve our privacy from AI.
+I built it using responsible AI practices to preserve our privacy from AI.

 Even better: I used the app to transcribe the interview that became the basis for this post.
 That delightfully meta moment underscored just how functional this MVP already is.